Iaiao/Kazyol/README.md

 # Kazyol
-Kazyol is a plugin-extensible event-driven Minecraft server implementation in Rust
+Kazyol is an open-source event-driven Rust Minecraft server implementation where everything is a plugin.

 # For server owners
-It's not ready for usage yet.
+It's not ready for production yet.
 If you want to help, you can translate it to your language [not yet], become a patron [not yet] or test and report issues [not much to test yet].

 # For developers
-This server has two basic concepts: Event and Plugin
+This server has two basic concepts: Events and Plugins
-## Plugin
+## Plugins
 Create a Plugin struct that implements the kazyol_lib::plugin::Plugin trait
 ```rust
 pub struct Plugin;